harre096/simple-search/docs/Tweak.md

 We called our funtion, telling it to reset 8 times and were generally sucessful seeing improvements over several of the resets.

 We know when our result is imporvoving due to random reset based on the println command.
 We attemped to streamline this by adding a :score-history into our winning answer after each reset, but that seemed to only work if the freshly mutated score lost.
 (We would like to ask you about this...)

+####Calling random-restarts will:

+We chose to randomly restart 10 times, regardless of max-tries value.

+Example: max-tries:1000:
+    Each reset ends up with 100 'rations' to use in building an answer.
+    --> 1/2 of these rations are used in building a decent randomly generated seed.
+    --> 1/2 of the rations are used to hill climb.